 Later in the year if you stay for the entire curriculum, you will have the option of adding courses that will teach you sleeves, different necklines and draping options, and blocks that change the lengths and proportions of certain parts of the garment.
 All of the blocks work together as a complete set, are already drafted and graded to easily add them to your design, and towards the end of the program you will also get to learn some pattern drafting to change them up and make them adapt to current trends.

 In every course make 2 garments- one for learning fit and proportion and the other to finalize your sewing and design.
 We don’t want any of your work to go to waste, so your “muslin” in the Fair Fit Method uses the raw finish sewing method so when it's done it’s still a wearable dress.

 In garment 2 of each course, that's when you have the opportunity to apply the pattern and draping alterations you learned in the first garment, while experimenting with your sewing methods and applying changes in the style of your garment that you learned in the first one.

 In this course, its REQUIRED that you have an adjustable dress form.
 I’m going to teach you how to build and pad it to your body and measurements- a valuable skill for all of your sewing projects.
-All of your Fair Fit projects will be draped, so by the end of this program, you are going to have a greater understanding of how designers think through their projects, adding and editing as they go, and learning to develop a fluidity that you can’t get with cut and sew patterns.
+All of your Fair Fit projects will be draped, so by the end of this program, to help students work toward a greater understanding of how designers think through their projects, adding and editing as they go, and learning to develop a fluidity of customization and adaptation that you can’t get with cut and sew patterns.